Don Callis: Total Nonstop Action Wrestling (2003–2004)

 In 2003, Callis debuted in Total Nonstop Action Wrestling (TNA) as a "Management Consultant".
-During this time, he claimed credit for the creation of the Ultimate X match, which he said he devised to settle a dispute over who was the rightful X Division champion was.
+During this time, he claimed credit for the creation of the Ultimate X match, which he said he devised to settle a dispute over who the rightful X Division champion was.

 In storyline, Callis engaged in a power struggle with then Director of Authority Erik Watts and used his power to make life difficult for Jerry Lynn, repeatedly fining and suspending him.
 On January 28, 2004, Callis succeeded in ousting Watts from TNA when he defeated him in a match for control of the promotion, though he quietly departed TNA soon afterward.

 Retirement (2004–2017)

-Callis departed from TNA on good terms in 2004, having been offered a job in International trade that made use of his MBA.
+Callis departed from TNA on good terms in 2004, having been offered a job in international trade that made use of his MBA.
 While having generally retired from professional wrestling, Callis made an appearance at the ECW reunion show Hardcore Homecoming on June 10, 2005.

 Following his departure from TNA, Callis began writing weekly wrestling columns for the Sun Media Group and co-hosted a local Winnipeg radio show called No Holds Barred with Joe Aiello on 92 CITI FM.
 On October 18, 2016, Callis debuted a new podcast with longtime friend Lance Storm called Killing the Town with Storm and Cyrus.